orsinium/blog/content/posts/go/safe-api.md

 err := json.Unmarshal(someData, c)
 ```

 The Unmarshal method must accept a pointer to the target as the second argument, not a value.
-And since the its type is `any`, type checker won't say anything.
+And since its type is `any`, the type checker won't say anything.
 While [go vet](https://pkg.go.dev/cmd/vet) can catch this bug for JSON, it won't say anything for YAML, TOML, XML, and countless other third-party serialization libraries.

 So, what to do?
 You can't annotate it as `*any` because [pointer to interface is not interface](https://stackoverflow.com/a/44372954).
-The solutions is generics:
+The solution is generics:

 ```go
 func Unmarshal[T any](data []byte, v *T) error